microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         ```

 5. Keep the templates relevant to your enterprise patterns.

+    The goal of this step is to continue efforts removing infrastructure as code Cobalt templates that users have no interest in deploying.

     * Open the project from your favorite IDE and navigate to infrastructure templates `./infra/templates` directory.
     * Manually delete template directories not needed for your enterprise.
     > NOTE: Do not delete 'backend-state-setup' template!
 We also recommended keeping the 'az-hello-world' template as a starter template.